Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 ### What field in the data model decides if an element is repeating?

-The field `maxOccurs` in the xsd-model says something about wether a field is repetitive.
+The field `maxOccurs` in the xsd-model says something about weather a field is repetitive.
 If `maxOccurs` > 1

 ### How many repetitions are allowed for the field `TidligereBosteder`?